JogoShugh/CoderDojoPonceSprings.Events/README.md

 ## Event summary

-**1:00 - 2:30 PM: Beginners Session** -- Before you come, please start learning at home with one of the **free courses or tutorials** linked below in the **Learning resources** section.
+**1:00 - 2:30 PM: Beginners Session** -- Students, before you come, please start learning at home with one of the [*free courses or tutorials linked in the **Learning resources***](#learning-resources) section below.

 **2:45 - 4:15 PM: Part 4 of [Learn to Program with Minecraft Plugins](Workshops/MinecraftPlugins/README.md)**

-Covering chapters TBD in the book [Learn to Program with Minecraft Plugins](https://pragprog.com/book/ahmine/learn-to-program-with-minecraft-plugins)
+Covering: Chapters TBD in the book [Learn to Program with Minecraft Plugins](https://pragprog.com/book/ahmine/learn-to-program-with-minecraft-plugins)

-*Build creepers, flying cows, custom houses and more with Java and Minecraft's programming tools...*
+Description: *Build creepers, flying cows, custom houses and more with Java and Minecraft's programming tools...*

 Led by Mentor [Erin Stanfill](https://github.com/tinyels)

 **2:45 - 4:15 PM: Part 4 of [HTML5 Game Development with JavaScript and Quintus](Workshops/HTML5GamesQuintus/README.md)**

-Covering adding new levels and creating and destroying enemies with lasers.
+Covering: Adding new levels and creating and destroying enemies with lasers.
 Optional materials: [Professional HTML5 Mobile Game Development book](http://www.amazon.com/Professional-HTML5-Mobile-Game-Development/dp/1118301323/ref=tmm_pap_title_0)

+Description: *Learn how to build HTML5 and JavaScript single- and multiple-player mobile games that run on laptops, tablets, phones, and more...*

 Led by Mentor [Josh Gough](https://github.com/jogoshugh)